profsmith89/ctps/_sources/chap11.md

 print(an_int, an_empty_string, an_empty_list)
 ```

 But we can also build instances of these built-in data types by directly invoking their *constructors*.
 The form of a constructor is the class name (i.e., its type) followed by a pair of parentheses.
-The result of a call to a constructor is an newly minted object of that type.
+The result of a call to a constructor is a newly minted object of that type.

 ```{code-block} python
 ---